 Lieberman is president of the executive committee of the Coalition of Urban and Metropolitan Universities.
 She was named President of the Year in 2015 by the Association of College Unions International (ACUI) for supporting an inclusive and engaged campus community.
 She is one of 13 national scholars invited to participate in the Project on the Future of Higher Education; was named the 2000 Oregon Professor of the Year by the Carnegie Foundation for the Advancement of Teaching; and received the 1999 Distinguished Faculty Award from the Portland State Alumni Association.
 While chairing the statewide Board of Directors for the Oregon Council for Hispanic Advancement (OCHA), Lieberman received OCHA’s 1995 Si Se Puede Award and its 1998 Amistad Award, as well as the 2003 Las Mujeres de la Raza Award from the Portland State students and the City of Portland.

 Lieberman was named to the national Campus Compact Board of Directors in 2013.
 In 2012, she was named to the ACE Commission on Inclusion and to the Resource Development Committee for the Hispanic Association of Colleges and Universities (HACU).
 In 2015, she was awarded NECO Ellis Island Medal of Honor.
+In 2020, President Lieberman was appointed honorary senior advisory panelist at the Hague Institute for Global Justice, an independent, non-profit organization based in the Netherlands that aims to shape discourse and bridge gaps between research, policy, and practice on global issues at the critical intersection of peace, security, and justice.

 Lieberman’s expertise includes intercultural communication and diversity issues in higher education.
 She has published and co-authored dozens of books and articles relating to diversity, institutional transformation, and issues affecting higher education.
 They include “Successful Models and Practices” in the 2012 edition of Transforming Undergraduate Education: Theory that Compels and Practices that Succeed, and “Engaging a campus in effective intercultural and interracial communication initiatives” in Coming in from the Margins: Faculty Development’s Emerging Organizational Development Role in Institutional Change (2011).
 She is a contributor to The Huffington Post and writes articles for higher education publications addressing diversity and access to education.
 Lieberman has also presented and given keynote speeches at national and global conferences.